DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Trainee teachers could receive the IRP in their training year in England, and either the levelling up premium payment, or the early career payment in their first year of work as a teacher.

 ## Contact us

-We will update this page for more information about IRP applications in 2024.

 For general enquiries about the IRP, please email us at teach.inengland@education.gov.uk.